Epilepsy

 There are several complementary therapies that some people with epilepsy feel work for them.
 But none has been shown to reduce seizures conclusively in medical studies.

-You should therefore be cautious about advice from anyone other than your GP or specialist to reduce or stop taking your medication and try alternative treatments.
+You should therefore be cautious about advice from anyone other than your GP or specialist to reduce or stop taking your medicine and try alternative treatments.
 Stopping your medicine without medical supervision may cause seizures.

 There are reports that some strong-smelling aromatherapy treatments such as hyssop, rosemary and sweet fennel, may trigger seizures in some people.